Hudson Heritage Farms

 Welcome to Hudson Heritage Farms, LLC !

-We are a small family owned and operated farm located in southside Virginia.
+We are a small family owned and operated farm located in Southside Virginia.
 Our interests are in heritage breeds of animals and sharing our farming experiences through agritourism.
-Our farm raises Highland Cattle, Horned Dorset Sheep, Red Wattle Swine, Boer Goats, and various breeds of chickens and other critters.
-We sell natural pasture raised goat, lamb, pork and beef, and periodically have breeding stock available.
+Our farm raises Highland Cattle, Horned Dorset Sheep, Large Black Swine, Boer Goats, and various breeds of chickens and other critters.
+We sell all natural pasture raised goat, lamb, pork and beef, and periodically have breeding stock available.
+Our farm also offers a limited number of Farm-Stays for folks who would like to spend a day or two experiencing farm life firsthand.
+In our Farm Studio we offer classes on cheese making, food preservation, cooking, herbs, animal husbandry, milking, butchery, and other farm related topic.
+Our Old Elmo Grocery building offers a unique venue for your special occasions.
+WE ARE A WORKING FARM AND OPEN BY PREARRANGED APPOINTMENT AND DO NOT OFFER TOURS OF THE FARM TO THE GENERAL PUBLIC.

 Denise S. and David Ray Hudson